-Mountaineering Expeditions in Nepal
+Mountaineering in Nepal - Mountain Expedition Trips

 Superficially Mountaineering Expedition is an activity similar to challenging trekking above the snowline with heavy emphasis on teamwork, physical stamina, psychological challenges stemming from isolation, physical hardship, adverse environment, ability to use climbing equipment in a proficient manner, such as ice axes, crampons and ropes, and confinement to a small group for weeks.
 In reality however there is a technical knowledge and experience required to be able, in a safe manner, to climb steep snow, technical ice and rock, being able to protect yourself and your belayer on snow, ice and rock, setup fixed ropes and recognize danger due to hidden crevasses, unstable snow, avalanches, fast changing weather conditions, cold, dehydration and high altitude conditions.
 Mountaineering training is a continuous and never ending process; it is a way of life and requires a constant practice, and mountaineering instincts have to become a second nature.
 A small mistake or lapse of concentration can be deadly.
 The reward however is breathtaking view and unforgettable feeling of life achievement of standing on the top of the summit.